p0stmarxed/purge/README.md

 ### `--nice`

 If set, the purge script will exclude users that have sent an ask asking not to be purged *that has been tagged with #spare.* Ask needs to be non-anonymous and sent originally to the blog doing the purging.
+Up to `<max_followers_to_pull>` asks are looked at.

 ### `-u` (`--username`)